 Neighbourhood Plan Area Map:

 (click to enlarge)

-The Long Stratton Neighbourhood Plans pre-submission consultation stage (regulation 14) has now finished.
+The Long Stratton Neighbourhood Plans pre-submission consultation stage (regulation 14) took place on12th October 2019 until 7th December 2019.
 The steering group are currently reviewing all the responses.

-A breakdown of what each Neighbourhood Plan planning policy does can be found here
+View a breakdown of what each Neighbourhood Plan planning policy does.

 “Long Stratton village will grow into a town, but a village feel will be retained.
 Long Stratton will keep its close links to the surrounding countryside and the characterful feel of the enclosed historic centre will be strengthened not just as a result of reduced through-traffic but due to physical improvements which can take place once the by-pass has been built.